GuiloScion/NexusOS/docs/wiki/03-how-a-pc-boots.md

   *only* be obtained in real mode — so the bootloader grabs it now and stashes it in memory for the kernel.

-> ⚠️ The moment you leave real mode (next chapter), the BIOS is gone.
+> The moment you leave real mode (next chapter), the BIOS is gone.
 Anything
-> you need from it — the memory map, a video mode — you must collect *first*.
+> you need from it, the memory map, a video mode, you must collect *first*.

 ## What a bootloader actually does